phaserblast/ComfyUI-DGXSparkSafetensorsLoader/README.md

 # ComfyUI-DGXSparkSafetensorsLoader
-**A ComfyUI model loader that uses fastsafetensors library to perform a very fast, zero-copy load from storage to VRAM.**
+**A ComfyUI model loader that uses the fastsafetensors library to perform a very fast, zero-copy load from storage to VRAM.**

 This is very experimental, and may destroy the universe.
 So please don't use it in a production environment under any circumstances.